yrahul3910/se-hw2/RESULTS.md

 * The subject is given a chance to explore the code and come up with a plan to debug before the timer starts.
 * The subject is told that (s)he is free to debug in any order, and as many or few languages as preferred.
 * During the session, the proctors take notes on significant events, such as finding a bug, incorrectly labeling a bug, and time taken to find and fix a bug.
+* During the session, subjects are free to ask questions about the code structre, test cases constrution, bug types, and language related questions.
 * The subject is given a token at the end of the session.
 * The languages used were Rust, Ruby, Go